garfix/nligems/doc/internals.md

 NLI aims to combine the strictness of SQL with the ease of use of text search.

 This text shows you some of the ideas and techniques used in this field, and highlights its problems.
+It is certainly not necessary to use all of this information to create a useful NLI.
+Just pick the stuff you need.

 ## Goals

-The goals of NLI (or: the system) follow from this (my) definition:
+The goals of NLI follow from this definition:

 > An NLI allows a user to interact with a knowledge source through natural language.
 The system must understand the intent of the user's input, process it and respond in a helpful manner.